lansfy/gonkex/README.md

 ## JSON-schema

-Use [file with schema](https://raw.githubusercontent.com/lamoda/gonkey/master/gonkey.json) to add syntax highlight to your favourite IDE and write Gonkey tests more easily.
+Use [file with schema](https://raw.githubusercontent.com/lansfy/gonkex/master/gonkex.json) to add syntax highlight to your favourite IDE and write Gonkex tests more easily.

 It adds in-line documentation and auto-completion to any IDE that supports it.